Car Insurance Is Up 57%. Insurers Were Losing Money the Whole Time.

 Advertising & Editorial Disclosure

-Car insurance now costs $2,575 per year on average for full coverage, up 57% since early 2022, according to MoneyGeek's rate analysis across all 50 states.
-The natural assumption is that insurers are extracting those gains.
-The numbers tell a different story.
-U.S. personal auto insurers paid out more in claims and expenses than they collected in premiums for three consecutive years before 2024.
-Your premium didn't spike because the industry got greedy.
-It spiked because the industry was bleeding money.
+Full coverage now averages $2,575 a year, a 57% increase since early 2022, per MoneyGeek's analysis across all 50 states.
+It's easy to assume insurers are pocketing those gains, but the data points the other way.
+U.S. personal auto insurers paid out more in claims and expenses than they collected in premiums for three straight years before 2024.
+Rates spiked because the industry was losing money, not because it was profiting from drivers.

 What a Combined Ratio Tells You

 A 2019 peer-reviewed study published in the NAIC's Journal of Insurance Regulation found that auto insurance costs correlate with medical inflation at a coefficient of 0.986, near-perfect correlation, and that insurer profits were "zero or negative" during the 2014 to 2017 analysis window even as consumers paid rising premiums.
-CCC's Q4 2025 data puts the same finding in current numbers: bodily injury costs are rising 3 to 4 times as fast as general economic inflation.
-Claims costs simply outran what insurers were collecting, for years running.
+CCC's Q4 2025 data puts the same finding in current numbers: bodily injury costs are rising three to four times as fast as general economic inflation.
+Claims costs outran what insurers were collecting for years running.

 The chart below tracks both trends from 2019 to 2026.
 Each bar shows how fast premiums rose that year, measured by the Bureau of Labor Statistics' CPI motor vehicle insurance index.
-Red bars mark years when insurers paid out more than they collected.
-Blue bars mark years when they were profitable.
+Red bars mark years when insurers paid out more than they collected, while blue bars mark profitable years.
 The orange line shows how many dollars insurers paid out for every $100 they collected in premiums.
 Above the $100 threshold, they're losing money.
 Where the line is dashed with circular markers, the data is estimated or projected rather than final.

 Bar and line chart showing annual car insurance premium inflation from 2019 to 2026 alongside the personal auto combined ratio.